Sautéed Honey Carrots

 - 2 tbsp butter, ghee, or olive oil

 Optional: 1 to 2 chopped fresh basil leaves

 - Peel the carrots.
 Slice them diagonally so they're about 1/4 inch thick.
 They'll look a bit like ovals.
-Add them to a large skillet (10" to 12") with ghee or olive oil and salt.
+Add them to a large skillet (10" to 12") with butter, ghee, or olive oil and salt.
 Stir.
 Sauté on medium high heat for 8 to 10 minutes, stirring occasionally.
 Carrots will be darker in color and you'll see a bit of browning on some of them.
 They will be softer but not completely tender yet.

 - Reduce heat to medium-low.
 Stir in the honey.
 Cover and gently simmer for 5 minutes or until carrots are tender.

 - Uncover and simmer for 2 to 3 minutes to reduce the liquid a bit.
 Taste and add more salt if desired.
 Stir in chopped fresh basil (optional) before serving.